DanRuta/jsNet/README.md

 ## Future plans
 ---
-##### Short term
 More and more features will be added to this little library, as time goes by, and I learn more.
-The first few changes will be adding more configuration options, such as activation functions, cost functions, etc. General library improvements and optimisations will be added throughout.
+General library improvements and optimisations will be added throughout.
 Breaking changes will be documented.

+##### Short term
+ The first few changes have been adding more configuration options, such as activation functions, cost functions, regularization, adaptive learning, etc. Check the changelog for details.
+Next up is proper weights initialization, batch norm, mini batch SGD.

 ##### Long term
 Keeping the same level of ease of use in mind, I will add Conv and Pool layers.

-Once that is done, and there is a decent selection of configurations, and features, I will be focusing all my attention to some hardcore optimisations.
+Once that is done, and there is a decent selection of configurations, and features, I will be focusing all my attention to some novel, hardcore optimisations, as part of my final year university project.
+Afterwards, I plan to incorporate other network types, eg LSTM networks.

 ## Contributing
 ---